Danziger/CarND-T1-P1-Lane-Lines-Detection/WRITEUP.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[step1]: ./output/images/001%20-%20Color%20Spaces.png "Color Spaces"
+[step2]: ./output/images/002%20-%20Filters.png "Filters"
+[step3]: ./output/images/003%20-%20Region%20-%20of%20-%20Interest.png "Region of Interest"
+[step4]: ./output/images/004%20-%20Gaussian%20Blur.png "Gaussian Blur"
+[step5]: ./output/images/005%20-%20Canny%20Edge%20Detection.png "Canny Edge Detection"
+[step6]: ./output/images/006%20-%20Hough%20Transform.png "Hough Transform"
+[step7]: ./output/images/007%20-%20Line%20Classification.png "Line Classification"
+[step8]: ./output/images/008%20-%20Final%20Result.png "Final Result"

 ---

 ### Reflection

-###1.
-Describe your pipeline.
+### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 7 steps:

-####Step 1 - Changing color space from RGB to HLS:
+#### Step 1 - Changing color space from RGB to HLS:

-First, I convert the images from RGB to HLS, even thought grayscale is suggested, as this offers two additional benefits at the cost of a bigger amount of data to process (3 channels instead of 1).

-The first one is that lines stand out more clearly regardless of shades and reflections, as their color is further away from the road's one (any shade of gray) in this color space.

-Secondly, having a single channel for color (H = Hue), another one for lightness (L = Luma) and another one for saturation (S = Saturation) makes it easier for us to create filters than in RGB, where those 3 attributes are spread across all its 3 channels.
+First, I convert the images from RGB to HLS, even thought grayscale is suggested, at the cost of a bigger amount of data to process (3 channels instead of 1), as having a single channel for color (H = Hue), another one for lightness (L = Luma) and another one for saturation (S = Saturation) makes it easier for us to create filters than in RGB, where those 3 attributes are spread across all its 3 channels.
 We do this in the next step.

+![Color Spaces][step1]

+We can see how the lane lies stand out clearer in HLS than they do in HSV.

-####Step 2 - Color (yellow and white) filters:
+#### Step 2 - Color (yellow and white) filters:

 We know lane lines in our examples are either white or yellow.
-Therefore, any other information (pixels of any other color) are not relevant to us and we can filter them out.
+Therefore, any other information (pixels of any other color) is not relevant to us and we can filter it out.
 To do this we create two filters and merge them together, one for white and another one for yellow, considering a range of shades for both that will be considered valid.

-Once applied, we can see most non-relevant information, with some exceptions, has already been filtered out.
+Once applied, we can see most non-relevant information, with some exceptions, has already been filtered out:

+![Filters][step2]

-####Step 3 - Region of interest filter:
+#### Step 3 - Region of interest filter:

 We know that the lines we are interested in are always inside a centered triangle pointing upwards from the bottom of the image to approx. 60 - 70 % of it.
 We also know those two lines never touch them, so this triangle it's actually a trapezium.

-We can discard any information outside that area, as whatever we find in there, it's not going to be our lane lines.
+We can discard any information outside that area, as whatever we find in there, it's not going to be our lane lines:

+TODO: Screenshot missing.
+Change images names and references...
+UU'

-####Step 4 - Gaussian blur:
+#### Step 4 - Gaussian blur:

 In order to smooth out noise and small irregularities from the the image, we apply a subtle gaussian blur, that will still keep the lane lines in place.

+Here we can see different parameters for this algorithm:

+![Gaussian Blur][step4]

+I finally took K = 5.

-####Step 5 - Canny edge detection:
+#### Step 5 - Canny edge detection:

 In order to detect edges on our image, particularly those around the lane lines, we apply canny edge detection algorithm.

+Here we can see different parameters for this algorithm:

+![Canny Edge Detection][step5]

+I finally took T = [50, 100].

-####Step 6 - Hough lines:
+#### Step 6 - Hough lines:

 Now that we have all the edges clearly showing up on the image, we need to extract them as lines to be able to work with these lines.
 To do that, we apply a Hough transform.